Pharmaceutical advertising regulation and medical device advertising in Slovakia

 3. What kind of licenses/approvals/fees (if any) are required for medicines and medical devices to be advertised to the general public and healthcare professionals?

-There are no specific rules for the licencing of advertisement of medicines and medical devices to the general public or healthcare professionals.
+There are no specific rules for the licensing of advertisement of medicines and medical devices to the general public or healthcare professionals.

-The relevant Slovak regulation stipulates the stricter provisions concerning the advertising of the medicines to the healthcare professionals.
+The relevant Slovak regulation stipulates the stricter provisions concerning the advertising of the medicines to the healthcare professionals and general public.

 The medical representative who advertises medicine to healthcare professionals must have professional training and sufficient scientific information in order to provide the most accurate and complete information regarding the advertised medicine.
 Such training must be arranged by the holder of decision on registration of respective medicine.